-Now Offering Autism Diagnosis Services in Connecticut
+Now Offering Autism Diagnosis Services in Connecticut and Massachusetts

 Your child is someone special.
 With limitless potential, your child can grow up to be anything they want to be.
 As time passes, you may notice your child follows a unique path – one that is markedly different from most children of the same age.
 Soon, you might begin to wonder, “What’s causing delays in my child’s development?
 Does my child have autism?”